Fetching data from Yandex Managed Service for Apache Kafka® to Yandex Managed Service for ClickHouse®

 Connect to the

-database of the Managed Service for ClickHouse® cluster usingclickhouse-client
+db1database on your Managed Service for ClickHouse® cluster viaclickhouse-client. -

-The created tables will be automatically populated with messages that are read from Managed Service for Apache Kafka® topics.
-To read data, Managed Service for ClickHouse® uses the settings previously set for users with the ACCESS_ROLE_CONSUMER
+These tables will be automatically populated with messages consumed from Managed Service for Apache Kafka® topics.
+When reading data, Managed Service for ClickHouse® uses the previously configured credentials for the ACCESS_ROLE_CONSUMER role account.

-Send test data to Managed Service for Apache Kafka® topics
+Send test data to your Managed Service for Apache Kafka® topics

 -

-Check that the test data is present in the Managed Service for ClickHouse® cluster tables
+Verify that the test data appears in the Managed Service for ClickHouse® cluster tables

 Note